wahyu-priambodo/SmarTendance/README.md

 <p>Soon...
 You can visit our wiki for the details at <strong>bla bla bla</strong>...</p>

 # Contributors
-## We are the 3rd group, consisting of:
+## Members of the 3rd group include:
 <ul>
    <li>Muhammad Khairu Mufid (2207421031)</li>
    <li>Kevin Alonzo Manuel Bakara (2207421032)</li>